-The small, mobile bands of Stone Age hunter-gatherers, who created a wealth of rock art, were the ancestors of the Khoikhoi and San of historical times.
-The Khoikhoi and San, although collectively known as the Khoisan, are often thought of as distinct peoples.
-The former were those who, some 2 000 years ago, adopted a pastoralist lifestyle herding sheep and later, cattle.
-Whereas the hunter-gatherers adapted to local environments and were scattered across the subcontinent, the herders sought out the pasturelands between modern-day Namibia and the Eastern Cape, which generally are near the coast.
-At around the same time, Bantu-speaking agropastoralists began arriving in southern Africa, bringing with them an Iron Age culture and domesticated crops.
-After establishing themselves in the wellwatered eastern coastal region of southern Africa, these farmers spread out across the interior plateau, or "Highveld," where they adopted a more extensive cattle-farming culture.
+The small, mobile bands of Stone-Age hunter-gatherers, who created a wealth of rock art, were the ancestors of the Khoikhoi and San of historical times.
+The Khoikhoi(n) and San (the "Hottentots" and "Bushmen" of early European terminology), although collectively known as the Khoisan, are often thought of as distinct peoples.

+The former were those who, some 2 000 years ago, adopted a pastoralist lifestyle herding sheep and, later, cattle.
+Whereas the hunter-gatherers adapted to local environments and were scattered across the subcontinent, the herders sought out the pasturelands between modern-day Namibia and the Eastern Cape, which, generally, are near the coast.
+At around the same time.
+Bantu-speaking agropastoralists arriving in southern Africa, bringing with them an Iron-Age culture and domesticated crops.
+After establishing themselves in the well-watered eastern coastal region of southern Africa, these farmers spread out across the interior plateau, or "highveld", where they adopted a more extensive cattlefarming culture.

 Chiefdoms arose, based on control over cattle, which gave rise to systems of patronage and hence hierarchies of authority within communities.

 Metallurgical skills, developed in the mining and processing of iron, copper, tin and gold, promoted regional trade and craft specialisation.

 At several archaeological sites, such as Mapungubwe and Thulamela in the Limpopo Valley, there is evidence of sophisticated political and material cultures, based in part on contact with the East African trading economy.
-These cultures, which were part of a broader African civilisation, predate European encroachment by several centuries.
+These cultures, which were part of a broader African civilisation, predate.
+European encroachment by several centuries.
 Settlement patterns varied from the dispersed homesteads of the fertile coastal regions in the east, to the concentrated towns of the desert fringes in the west.

 The farmers did not, however, extend their settlement into the western desert or the winter-rainfall region in the south-west.
 These regions remained the preserve of the Khoisan until Europeans put down roots at the Cape of Good Hope.

-Aided by modern science in uncovering the continent's history, which forms part of the African Renaissance, South Africa is gaining a greater understanding of its rich precolonial past.
+Currently, aided by modern science in uncovering the continent's past, which forms part of the African Renaissance, South Africa is gaining a greater understanding of its rich precolonial past.